MohammedHamzaMalik/React-Blog-App/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Click on this link and check out the project: https://mohammedhamzamalik.github.io/React-Blog-App/
 ## Available Scripts

 In the project directory, you can run: